Tell It Slant: Using Poetry to Tell Your Story

 Nurture and explore your unique voice and perspective in this exploratory online poetry workshop.
-In eight weeks, you will share your stories in a variety of poetic forms that will bring you to new clarity and purpose in your writing.
+In six weeks, you will share your stories in a variety of poetic forms that will bring you to new clarity and purpose in your writing.

 As Emily Dickinson said, “Tell the truth but tell it slant,” and so you will by exploring craft, narrative, and the world around, diving into language, image, and your experiences to reflect yourself and your life.